-If you engage in any form of physical activities, you must have a flexibility routine to help you prevent injuries and keep your whole system healthy.
-Following is my step by step guide into what to do and to avoid if you want a successful flexibility routine that yield results.
+If you engage in any form of physical activity, you must have a flexibility routine to help you prevent injuries and keep your whole system healthy.
+Following is my step-by-step guide into what to do and what to avoid if you want a successful flexibility routine that yields results.

-Flexibility is one of the most underestimated aspect of physical activities.
-How many times have you launched yourself into a sport or physical effort of some sorts and neglected to properly warm-up and cool down?
-We all tend to put this aspect of the game behind the back of our head and think they will always be a tomorrow to do flexibility exercises.
+Flexibility is one of the most underestimated aspects of physical activities.
+How often have you launched yourself into a sport or physical effort and neglected to properly warm up and cool down?
+We all tend to put this aspect of the game behind the back of our heads and think they will always be a tomorrow to do flexibility exercises.
 The reality is that we should put flexibility routine at the core of any training we undertake.
-Even when you undertake a weight loss program you might need flexibility to help you.
+Even when launching a weight loss program, you might need flexibility to help you.

-“He told me “the most important thing in football is to rest”.
+“He told me, “the most important thing in football is to rest”.
 Rest means the ability to recover so you can come back and fight another day.”
-Many people practice a sport vigorously, then, when things start to fall apart in our body, we put the sport aside and think we can not do it.
+So many people practice a sport vigorously, then, when things start to fall apart in their body, they put the sport aside and think they can not do it.
 The reality is that whenever you do an activity, the key to progress is practice over and over.
-What is the best way to repeat constantly the efforts?
+So what is the best way to repeat the efforts constantly?
 By making sure we avoid injuries?
 How do we do that?
 By resting the body both actively and passively.
 Passively means to sleep or recover by relaxing our body.
-Actively on the other hand is concerned with stretches of our muscles.
+On the other hand, actively is concerned with stretches of our muscles.

 First, what is flexibility?
-It’s the ability to bend easily without breaking, or the quality of being easily adapted or offering many different options.
-I like both definition because I try to work on all angles.
-As a dancer I love to be able to create and learn new moves.
+It’s the ability to bend easily without breaking or the quality of being easily adapted or offering many different options.
+I like both definitions because I try to work from all angles.
+As a dancer, I love to be able to create and learn new moves.
 These moves are impossible to learn if I cannot command my body the way I want.
-The ability to bend easily on the other hand offer a lots of health benefit such as better posture, reduced risk of injuries, more strength and some in the yoga sphere believe, prolonged lives.
+On the other hand, the ability to bend easily offers many health benefits such as better posture, reduced risk of injuries, more strength, and, some in the yoga sphere believe, prolonged lives.

-Like everything, it all depends on how often you commit to the effort.
-Flexibility is something people can work on everyday, therefore it is possible to see results within a few weeks.
-However, it also depends on your physical condition, age, weight etc… Moreover, for the physical efforts, your flexibility routine must be focused on repetition and diversity.
-Therefore, you should have a routine that is varied and well organised to allow you to be injury free.
+It all depends on how often you commit to the effort.
+Flexibility is something people can work on every day.
+Therefore it is possible to see results within a few weeks.
+However, it is also subject to your physical condition, age, weight, etc. Moreover, your flexibility routine must be focused on repetition and diversity for the physical efforts.
+Therefore, you should have a practice that is varied and well organized to allow you to be injury free.

 One of the best ways to improve flexibility is to practice yoga asanas.
-That’s unfortunately, also a venue for injuries.
-The main reason is because many practitioners either because they want to imitate their more flexible colleagues, or because they want fast results tend to push themselves too much and too fast.
-In order to avoid such issues you want to have a system that allows you to gradually get into the flexibility as opposed to rushing into action.
+That’s, unfortunately, also a venue for injuries.
+The main reason is that many practitioners, either because they want to imitate their more flexible colleagues or because they want fast results, tend to push themselves too much and too fast.
+To avoid such issues, you want a system that allows you to gradually get into flexibility instead of rushing into action.

 Step 1: Warm-up – 10 minutes

-In order to do a proper flexibility routine, you must warm-up your body.
-If you take a look at my warm-up routine for dancing, you will realise that I first take care of every parts of my body, where I try to induce heat.
-These little and simple exercises might be all that you need for the moment.
+To do a proper flexibility routine, you must warm up your body.
+If you look at my warm-up routine for dancing, you will realize that I first take care of every part of my body, where I try to induce heat.
+These little and straightforward exercises might be all that you need for the moment.
 If that’s the case, just repeat this routine for an extended period of time.
 After you see progress, you can move to the other steps.